0xsequence/aviator-demo/README.md

 To play the game locally, clone the repo and run:

 ```
-npm install
+pnpm install
-npm start
+pnpm start
 ```

-You can also use `npm run build` to generate a static, deployable version.
+You can also use `pnpm run build` to generate a static, deployable version.

 ## CREDITS